The Kapiolani Cleft and Craniofacial Center (KCCC)

 A Comprehensive Approach

 Employing a multidisciplinary approach, the dedicated team of specialists works to provide a comprehensive plan of care for the long-term health of each child.
-A team-based multidisciplinary approach is the best way to recognize and treat the full spectrum of challenges associated with cleft and craniofacial conditions, including dental issues and those related to speech and language skills.
+A team-based multidisciplinary approach is the best way to recognize and treat the full spectrum of challenges associated with cleft and craniofacial conditions, including dental, hearing, speech and psychosocial concerns.

 Members of the Kapiolani Cleft and Craniofacial Team include: